 STFM Innovative Program Award Winner

 The mission of the Lawrence Family Medicine Residency is to create and nurture learning environments where physicians are inspired to develop expertise in Family Medicine and to dedicate themselves to the care of individuals, families, and communities, especially those who are underserved.

 We become the doctors our patients and communities need.

 We inspire, nourish, and support each other.

 We collaborate openly and recognize our own limits.

 We never stop learning.

 Are you interested in training where you are needed the most, in an underserved urban community where you will make a difference while you grow into an outstanding Family Physician?

-As of July 2017, we have 175 residency alumni who are working in underserved communities all over the country and the world.
-Come and meet the people who make up the family of the Greater Lawrence Family Health Center and its Lawrence Family Medicine Residency.
+As of July 2022, we have 219 residency alumni who are working in underserved communities all over the country and the world.
+Come and meet the people who make up the family of Greater Lawrence Family Health Center and its Lawrence Family Medicine Residency.